amckenna41/DCBLSTM_PSP/README.md

 * 3-helix (3-10 helix) ('G')
 * beta bridge ('B')
 * 5-helix (pi helix) ('I')

+Most proteins fall into the category of 4 structures.
+The primary structure is the , the seondary structure is, tertiary structure is and the quaternary structure is...  ...
+A visualisation of these structures can be seen below in Figure 1.

 <br> bit of info about proteins and their struture...
 ![alt text](https://github.com/amckenna41/protein_structure_prediction_DeepLearning/blob/master/images/protein_structure.jpeg?raw=true)